Onefootball/swift-style-guide/README.markdown

 Classes have [reference semantics](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html#//apple_ref/doc/uid/TP40014097-CH13-XID_145).
 Use classes for things that do have an identity or a specific life cycle.
 You would model a person as a class because two person objects are two different things.
 Just because two people have the same name and birthdate, doesn't mean they are the same person.
 But the person's birthdate would be a struct because a date of 3 March 1950 is the same as any other date object for 3 March 1950.
 The date itself doesn't have an identity.

-Sometimes, things should be structs but need to conform to `AnyObject` or are historically modeled as classes already (`NSDate`, `NSSet`).
+Sometimes, things should be structs but need to subclass `NSObject` or are historically modeled as classes already (`NSDate`, `NSSet`).
 Try to follow these guidelines as closely as possible.

+Each property should be defined on single line.

 ### Example definition